Payum/Payum/src/Payum/Klarna/Checkout/Resources/docs/get-it-started.md

 include 'capture.php';
 ```

 That's it.
-As you see we configured be2bill payment `config.php` and set details `prepare.php`.
+As you see we configured klarna payment `config.php` and set details `prepare.php`.
 `capture.php` and `done.php` scripts remain same.

 Back to [index](index.md).